 If a silicone implant ruptures, you probably won’t notice right away.
 The silicone usually stays in the fibrous capsule around the implant, which is called a silent rupture.

-Leaking silicone shouldn’t post health risks, but it can lead to breast pain or changes in the size and shape of the breast.
-If this happens, your surgeon will probably recommend removal, but you can have a new implant.
+Leaking silicone shouldn’t pose health risks, but it can lead to breast pain or changes in the size and shape of the breast.
+If this happens, your surgeon will probably recommend removal, but you can also have a new implant.

 Interested in a Philadelphia breast implant procedure?
-Dr. Stark will review your options in your free consultation, as well as go over your surgical goals.
+Double board-certified Philadelphia plastic surgeon Dr. Stark will review your options in your free consultation, as well as go over your surgical goals.
 He’ll decide if you’re a good candidate for a breast reduction or related procedure.

 Breast Augmentation Implant Overview. (n.d.).
 Accessed at https://www.plasticsurgery.org/cosmetic-procedures/breast-augmentation/implants